xzackli/xzackli.github.io/_posts/2016-09-27-summarizing-CLASS-isocurvature.markdown

 categories: [class]
 tags: [class]
 ---
-I spent all weekend on my seminar talk on extragalactic magnetic fields from blazar gamma rays and CMB polarization).
+I spent all weekend on my seminar talk on extragalactic magnetic fields.
 It happens once per semester, but it meant I didn't get very much research done since last week.

 In this post, I'm going to give a rundown of the ways one can vary isocurvature in the CLASS initial conditions.